Skip to content

 • Help URI: A URL containing help articles on how to run the application.

-After configuring the application settings, click the NEXT button.
+After configuring the settings, click Next.

-Configure Containers
+Configure containers

-Create Container
+Create container

 Fill in the container information parameters: